 One of the most pleasant areas in Canada is nestled in the Okanagan Valley, known as the Okanagan-Similkameen district.
 The valley is the northern extension of the Colorado River basin and forms a temperate desert area in Canada.
 The district has become a prime residential and business relocation area due to the gentle climate, quality of life, magnificent scenery, recreational opportunities and its progressive attitude towards economic development.
 For example, Osoyoos’ Buena Vista Industrial Park features low-cost serviced lots available for purchase by private owners and the ability to include a residential living space within industrial projects.
 World class manufacturers have developed in Penticton, the region’s biggest city.
 The low cost of business, affordable housing prices, competitive property tax rates and low labour costs make this region a great place to do business.

-You can also visit our communities page or contact the regional expert.
-Stay tuned for future blogs on other regions of British Columbia, or follow us on LinkedIn or Twitter for regular updates.
+For further information visit our communities page or contact a regional expert.
+Stay tuned for future articles on other regions in British Columbia, or follow us on LinkedIn or X for regular updates.